nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 a large portion of carpark information will not be available at all.

-As such, we elected to use the backup JSON as a base as a verifiable comprehensive sampling of carparks, so no information will be invalid and users can still filter and search for these carparks that might be unable if the freshly fetched API was used.
+As such, we elected to use the backup JSON as a base as a verifiable comprehensive sampling of carparks, so no information will be invalid and users can still use `filter` and search for these carparks that might be unable if the freshly fetched API was used.
 To allow users to work around this, we have a "Last Updated" field in the detail view to allow users to see if the carpark has been just updated or was not updated by the API call.